kachar/phpInstant/README.md

 ## Settings

-phpInstant uses the php binary, by default it uses "php" without a binary-path.
-This should work fine if you have added your php binary path to your system path (you can check this if you type "php" in an terminal)

-If it says the file does not exist, simply open your Sublime- "Settings - User" File and insert this setting
+The following settings are available and optional, but the default settings should be mostly what you want if you install this plugin

 	{
-		"php_binary_path": "YOUR_PHP_BINARY_PATH"
+		"php_binary_path": "YOUR_PHP_BINARY_PATH",
+		"phpinstant_singleline_output": false
 	}

+php_binary_path: The path to your PHP binary (fallback: "php"-call)
+phpinstant_singleline_output: true for output in a single output-line (cursor jumps right in)

 ## Usage